 The study, and the update, show the trail will provide strong economic benefits for Victoria.
 By encouraging more frequent and longer stays, the trail will also provide a lasting benefit for local communities and businesses across the Great Ocean Road Region.

 Visitor numbers are expected to return to pre-pandemic levels by 2023 (interstate) and 2025 (international).
 Check out the EY 2019 Feasibility Study and updated 2022 Addendum in the Document Library below for more information.

 It’s anticipated that the trail will attract and extend the length of stay of over 200,000 people to the region in its first five years and deliver an extra $38 million in visitor expenditure.

 - September 2021 – Trail Master Plan consultant announced

 - October / November 2021 – community consultation on Concept Route

 - 2021 - Trail Planning and Design Report developed, informing planning, approvals, and construction stages of project

 - March / April 2022 - community consultation on Revised Concept Route

-- April / May 2022 - community consultation on Draft Master Plan
+- June - August 2022 - community consultation on Final Draft Master Plan

 More detailed timelines for each phase of construction will be provided following completion of the Trail Master Plan.